-If the child's residence or domicile is not on the reservation, the tribal and state court have concurrent jurisdiction.
+If the child's residence or domicile is not on the reservation, the Tribal and state court have concurrent jurisdiction.
 25 U.S.C. § 1911(b).
-Even in this circumstance, however, there is a presumption of tribal jurisdiction in cases involving an Indian child.
-Mississippi, 490 U.S. 30 (1989).
+Even in this circumstance, however, there is a presumption of Tribal jurisdiction in cases involving an "Indian child."
+Mississippi Band of Choctaw Indians v.
+Holyfield, 490 U.S. 30 (1989).

-C. Required Notice
+D. Required Notice

 ICWA imposes many specific requirements governing the timing, the type of notice, and the persons and entities entitled to notice.
 In re R.R., 249 S.W.3d 213 (Tex.
-App. - Fort Worth, March 19, 2009, no pet.).
-One overarching issue is that without notice, a Tribe cannot confirm or deny Indian child status.
-Even if a child turns out not to be subject to ICWA, if there is evidence of possible Indian child status, proof of compliance with notice requirements can be essential to counter a challenge based on violation of ICWA.
+App -Fort Worth, Mar.
+19, 2009, no pet.).
+One overarching issue is that without notice, a Tribe cannot confirm or deny "Indian child" status.
+Even if a child turns out not to be subject to ICWA, if there is evidence of possible "Indian child" status, proof of compliance with notice requirements can be essential to counter a challenge based on violation of ICWA.
+As the party seeking foster care placement of, or termination of parental rights to, an "Indian child," the State is responsible for providing notice.63 25 C.F.R. § 23.111(a)(1).